Snaacky/thewiki/docs/tutorials/mpv.md

 :::code source="/static/tutorials/mpv/portable_config/input.conf" range="2" language="properties":::

-Now you can simply press `g` during playback to select the suitable shader.
+To toggle the shader, press `g` during playback to select the suitable shader.

 +++ Mid-Range PCs

 If you use mid-range hardware, we recommend sticking to mpv's built-in `high-quality` profile.

 To use the profile, add the following to the top of your `mpv.conf`: